Honorary Advisory Board

 Steven White

-Senior Foreign Service Officer (ret.), U.S. Department of State, and Former Deputy Chief of Mission of the American Embassy, India
+Senior Foreign Service Officer (ret.) — Former Deputy Chief of Mission, U.S. Embassy India

 During his 35 year career as an American diplomat, Steven served seven years in India, first as Minister-Counselor for Management Affairs and recently as Deputy Chief of Mission.
 Throughout his career, he was engaged in the construction, renovation, and operational management of some of the U.S. Government's most extensive, historic, and valuable real property inventories abroad, most notably in India, Iraq, Austria, and the United Kingdom.
 Steven was instrumental in improving the energy efficiency of the iconic chancery in New Delhi, which was designed by the famous American architect Edward Durrell Stone and commissioned in 1959.